Atulsaini2806/React/README.md

 - Parent componentDidMount

-# whem we have two or more then two children:-
+# when we have two or more then two children:-
 - Parent constructor
 - Parent render